 This header field contains two challenges; one for the "Newauth" scheme with a realm value of "apps", and two additional parameters "type" and "title", and another one for the "Basic" scheme with a realm value of "simple".

-The HTTP Authentication Scheme Registry defines the name space for the authentication schemes in challenges and credentials.
-It will be created and maintained at <http://www.iana.org/assignments/http-authschemes>.¶
+The "Hypertext Transfer Protocol (HTTP) Authentication Scheme Registry" defines the namespace for the authentication schemes in challenges and credentials.
+It has been created and is now maintained at <http://www.iana.org/assignments/http-authschemes>.¶

-The authentication parameter "realm" is reserved for defining Protection Spaces as defined in Section 2.2.
+The authentication parameter "realm" is reserved for defining protection spaces as described in Section 2.2.
 New schemes MUST NOT use it in a way incompatible with that definition.

 The "token68" notation was introduced for compatibility with existing authentication schemes and can only be used once per challenge or credential.
-New schemes thus ought to use the "auth-param" syntax instead, because otherwise future extensions will be impossible.
+Thus, new schemes ought to use the auth-param syntax instead, because otherwise future extensions will be impossible.

 Note: The fact that the value syntax for the "realm" parameter is restricted to quoted-string was a bad design choice not to be repeated for new parameters.

 Definitions of new schemes ought to define the treatment of unknown extension parameters.
-In general, a "must-ignore" rule is preferable over "must-understand", because otherwise it will be hard to introduce new parameters in the presence of legacy recipients.
-Furthermore, it's good to describe the policy for defining new parameters (such as "update the specification", or "use this registry").
+In general, a "must-ignore" rule is preferable to a "must-understand" rule, because otherwise it will be hard to introduce new parameters in the presence of legacy recipients.
+Furthermore, it's good to describe the policy for defining new parameters (such as "update the specification" or "use this registry").

 |Header Field Name||Protocol||Status||Reference|